 69 Bravo Helistop is located near the top of Saddle Peak Road with 360° views of the surrounding area.
 The property is used as a refueling facility for water-dropping firefighting helicopters, with 10,000 gallons of water onsite in self-replenishing tanks, plus hookups to fire hydrants and water storage.
 While battling wildfires, time is of the essence.
 69 Bravo allows helicopters to drop water, turn around, re-fill, and quickly get back to the blaze.
 In the middle of the Santa Monica Mountains, this location provides a crucial resource for the Los Angeles County Fire Department to be able to protect Malibu and surrounding communities from their number one public safety threat.

-November 2020, the world's largest fire fighting helicopter - the Chinook 47 with a capacity of 3,000 gallons, was tested at 69 Bravo.
-Now, Los Angeles, Orange, and Ventura Counties have each secured the use of a Chinook Helicopter for this coming fire season beginning June 15th.
-All 3 helicopters will be based within 14 minutes flight time to 69 Bravo.
-As a result, 69 Bravo has upgraded all 4 water tanks from the 6,000-gallon rubber/vinyl tanks to 4 brand-new 8,000-gallon metal tanks to accommodate the Chinooks.
+Watch a video of 69 Bravo in use during the September 2020 Topanga Fire.
+In November 2020, the world's largest firefighting helicopter - the Chinook 47 - with a capacity of 3,000 gallons, was tested at 69 Bravo.
+Now, Los Angeles, Orange, and Ventura Counties have each secured the use of a Chinook Helicopter for the coming fire season beginning June 15.
+All three helicopters will be based within 14 minutes' flight time to 69 Bravo.
+As a result, 69 Bravo has upgraded all four of its water tanks from the 6,000-gallon rubber/vinyl tanks to four brand new, 8,000-gallon metal tanks to accommodate the Chinooks.